truecms/design-system-components/packages/body/README.md

 ## Release History

+* v3.0.0 - 7f941cd: Document stewardship responsibilities under the TrueCMS organisation, lock the Node 22 baseline into the governance docs, and ship bundle parity plus dry-run release safeguards so Drupal 11 users and npm consumers remain supported

 * v2.2.1 - Update core package dependency to use the latest version
 * v2.2.0 - Switched `background-color` CSS property when printing from `#fff` to `transparent` and removed --save-dev flag
 * v2.1.1 - Resolve autoprefixer warning